nair0lf32/mediqcm/README.md

   This one is not actually a command but you need to modify the `AndroidManifest.xml` file for some version support with various <queries> (check documentation)
 - build and run
+- In case everything falls apart delete android folder and run `flutter create .` to recreate it

 ## External Services used (non-dependencies)